-A temporal face lift aims at replacing the anatomical structures, especially the tail of the eyebrow, in the position they had a few years ago.
+A temporal face lift aims to replace the anatomical structures, especially the tail of the eyebrow, in the position they were in a few years ago.

 These corrections are suitable for both men and women and can be performed on people from the age of 40 and up.
 However it may be carried out at an earlier stage, when the defect is constitutional and not related to age (inherited low or sagging eyebrows).

 Please allow yourself a professional unavailability period of 1 week.